 The GDPR is designed for a single digital market in which organizations that are processing personal data of EU citizens know what they can do and what they can’t do with personal data.
 This way the digital economy, in which data are essential, should blossom in an increasingly data-intensive world.
 The GDPR offers the regulatory framework that is adapted to the reality of today’s digital world, while putting the individual EU citizen in the driver’s seat of his/her personal data.

 Pretty much everything we do nowadays is driven by data and personal data are in virtually everything we do: using social media, buying online, opening a bank account, communicating via Skype, filling in forms on a website to receive promotions, getting loyalty cards from our favorite shops, visiting a physician, subscribing for a newsletter, interacting with governments, the list is endless.

-Companies have loads of data about us which they process, store, collect, analyze and exchange.
+Companies, called data controllers, have loads of data about us which they process, store, collect, analyze and exchange.
 Although few companies have all our personal data, the aggregation of our personal data can lead to very deep insights in our personal lives and privacy, with potential abuse as a consequence.
 The vast amount of personal data is also subject to potential breaches and personal data are often used in ways people have not explicitly agreed to.

 Are the general data protection regulations only valid for EU organizations?

 The rules and regulations in the General Data protection Regulation protect the personal data rights of EU citizens and empower the EU citizen to be more in control over what happens with his/her data.